Berlinale Shorts Regulations

-Eligible for the Berlinale Shorts competition are fiction, documentary, animation, hybrid and experimental films, which fulfil the following criteria:
+Eligible for the Berlinale Shorts competition are fiction, documentary, animation, hybrid and experimental films, which

 - have not participated at any international film festival.
 A presentation in the country of origin will be tolerated.
 A presentation at an online festival is permitted if the streamings were only accessible in the country of origin (geoblocking).